-When we disclose personal information: If you become a donor, personal details such as your name, address, and contact details will be held on file securely in our office.
+When we disclose personal information: If you become a donor, personal details such as your name and address will be held on file securely in our office.
 In order to communicate with you in relation to the activities of APA we will contact you directly.